tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 We will obviously neglect discussing about means to control this seed AI as well as any negative consequences related to building such an AI.
 Those are extremely important topics, however they are not the focus of this article.

+For most of the article we'll consider that the seed AI will start from scratch and build up its own language.
+We thus will assume that the lowest language available to it is the assembly language of the hardware architecture it is deployed on (most likely x86-64).

 Let us first start by designing a naive program generator, with the hope we can build something simple enough that it can run on its own and evolve.

+# Understanding the "core" language
+The original 8086/8088 instruction set had around 100 instructions[^1].
+Given this set, the seed AI has two options on how to proceed:
+* naively generate program by concatenating instructions
+* test each instruction and attempt to reason about the inputs and the outputs (registers and flags) In all cases, we (as the seed AI programmer) will have no choice but to write some sort of bootstrap program.

+Naively generating programs is easy.
+But it is also terribly inefficient.

+Writing a boostrap program that will be able to provide the seed AI with the capability to reason about its instructions and their impact is probably close to providing the seed AI with intelligence to begin with.

+Based on these two results, is it still a possible or viable solution to look into seed AI?
+Maybe.

+Here we tried to bootstrap the seed AI from scratch, and it appears to give us too much difficulty before we can reach any meaningful value.
+What we can do to improve our chances is to look into providing the seed AI with a bigger bootstrap program.
+For example, by providing it with a standard library for example, it will be possible for it to copy and mutate existing bits of code.

+Another option is to move the core language of the seed AI to a high-level language such that it may not have to worry about low-level constructs (such as `MOV`, `JMP` and such) but higher levels one (function declaration, function calls and such).
+This idea could be applied at any programming language level, which means it could be possible to bootstrap the seed AI in any given language.

 # The program tree